browserengineering/book/book/embeds.md

         # ...
 ```

-We've now got multiple pages' scripts living inside one JavaScript
+So we've got multiple pages' scripts using one JavaScript context.
+Now
-context, so we've got to keep them separate somehow.
-The key is going
+we've got to keep them separate somehow.
+The key is going to be the
-to be the `window` global, of type `Window`.
-In the browser, this
+`window` global, of type `Window`.
+In the browser, this refers to the
-refers to the [global object][global-object], and instead of writing a
+[global object][global-object], and instead of writing a global
-global variable like `a`, you can always write `window.a` instead.
-To
+variable like `a`, you can always write `window.a` instead.
+To keep
-keep our implementation simple, in our browser, scripts will always
+our implementation simple, in our browser, scripts will always need to
-need to reference variable and functions via `window`.
-We'll need to
+reference variable and functions via `window`.
+We'll need to do the
-do the same in our runtime:
+same in our runtime:

 ``` {.js}
 window.console = { log: function(x) { call_python("log", x); } }